Ewing sarcoma (brief information)

 Ewing sarcomas are primitive malignant tumours.
 It is still unknown as of today, from which precursor cell they arise.
 According to the most recent research, they develop from immature (undifferentiated) tissue cells, so-called mesenchymal stem cells, or from primitive neuroectodermal stem cells.

-Until recently, different subtypes have been differentiated in the group of Ewing sarcomas, based on their histological features and the site of the primary tumour.
+Until recently, different tumour types were distinguished within the group of Ewing sarcomas on the basis of their histological features and the site of origin of the tumour.
 These included the classic Ewing sarcoma (EWS), the peripheral malignant primitive neuroectodermal tumour (PPNET or pPNET), the Askin tumour of the chest wall and Ewing tumours of soft tissues.
-As per classification of the World Health Organization (WHO classification), all these tumours have been summarized to one entity, meaning that in general only the term “Ewing sarcoma” is used.
-All Ewing sarcomas are highly malignant.
+According to the World Health Organization's current classification (WHO classification), all these tumours are summarised as Ewing sarcomas on the basis of their shared characteristic genetic alterations.
+All Ewing sarcomas are highly malignant tumours.

 Causes